My name is Don Giannatti, and I am glad you came by.

 “Hey, check out this awesome lamp shot I did for JC Penney back in ’92… “

-Two years ago this past August (2015) I had a very scary moment in my life.
+Three years ago this past August (2015) I had a very scary moment in my life.
 I began to not be able to breathe very well and my leg began to swell.
 When they got me to the hospital, the doctors on call told me that I was probably not gonna see the next day and to call my family.
 I’d had two big Pulmonary Embolisms and had a blood clot in my leg.
 It would no doubt throw another clot at my heart and those are usually fatal.

 I told them I wasn’t going to die – I had some shit that needed to be done.